-There's a common misconception that when a couple divorces after more than ten years of marriage, there's a rule requiring that alimony be paid indefinitely.
-In reality, there is no “Ten Year Rule.”
-Here are the facts:
+There's a common misconception that when a couple divorces after more than 10 years of marriage, California has a rule requiring that alimony will continue indefinitely.
+In reality, there's no such 10-year rule.
+Still, 10 years is an important milestone that may affect a judge's ability to revisit the issue of spousal support later.
+Here are the facts.